hamlim/projects/packages/property-controls/README.md

 # `@matthamlin/property-controls`

-A package that implements FramerX like Property Controls for any React component.
+A package for interacting with FramerX like Property Controls for any React component.

 ## Example